Clarity for Lawyers – the book

 Plain language: saving time and money: how and why to use plain English in a law firm.
 Published by Practical Law Corporate in June 2008; available to subscribers or by free trial access.

 What is indirect and consequential loss?
 Contracting Excellence Journal, 2018.
 Reports on a survey of lawyers and contract managers, asking how they understand an exclusion of “indirect and consequential loss”.
+In the top ten articles most popular with Contracting Excellence Journal readers, in 2019.
 A shorter version is available to New Law Journal subscribers: Consequential loss: what the reasonable businessperson really thinks.

 Talking our language Short article on the plain English movement in the UK since 1983 and Clarity, the international association for plain language in the law, Law Society Gazette, 2014.